Hossein Joudat

-Hossein Joudat (حسین جودت), also known as Mirza Hossein Khan Joudat (1892 – 2 February 1990), was one of the prominent modern Iranian cultural, political, media and literary figures.
+Hossein Joudat (حسین جودت; 1892 – 2 February 1990), also known as Mirza Hossein Khan Joudat, was a prominent modern Iranian cultural, political, media and literary figure.

-Mirza Hossein Khan Joudat was a dedicated cultural figure who made significant contributions to education, cultural development, and the establishment of the University of Tehran.
+Hossein Joudat was a dedicated cultural figure who made significant contributions to education, cultural development, and the establishment of the University of Tehran.
 His impact is still remembered, and various educational institutions and monuments bear his name in recognition of his services.